 Unlike Morticia who famously snipped the heads off roses, she loves flowers and beauty.
 I’m lucky, her taste in flowers matched my mother’s so she inherited mom’s peonies and a magnolia tree likely a century or more old.
-Working the garden for her is an act of love, to create something beautiful, to grow the light as well as the darkness to suit all her tastes.
+Working the garden with her is an act of love, to create something beautiful, to grow the light as well as the darkness to suit all our tastes.
 The wise man tends his lover’s garden well and is paid back in love, and perhaps another set of hands for when you garden together, you create a living thing.
 And creating life together is one of the best ways of holding yourselves together.
 Two witches tending a garden grows a closeness that’s hard to match, for you’re creating a home.

 The Red and the Black

 Some create a witch’s garden for the fun of it.
 Others do it from an interest in history, and some do it because of a fascination with herbalism.
 Some of us don’t know why we do it, except we’re drawn to it, and find when it’s in bloom, we’ve created a new world.
 One which begs to be shared.